 - Adaptation of the most effective approaches to make an optimised intervention applicable to UK care home settings

-- Completion of two randomised control trials to evaluate the WHELD intervention, the first with 277 people and 16 homes and the second with over a thousand people and 69 homes.
+- Completion of two randomised control trials to evaluate the WHELD intervention, the first with 277 people and 16 care homes and the second with over a thousand people and 69 care homes.

-Ongoing dissemination of the WHELD intervention through a programme of workshops, written communications and road-shows with health professionals, care professionals and commissioners to promote widespread use of the intervention.
+Information about the WHELD intervention has been shared through a programme of workshops, written communications and road-shows with health professionals, care professionals and commissioners to promote widespread use of the intervention.